areYouLazy/libhosty/README.md

 ## Usage
 To use the library, just import it and call the `Init()` method.

-To load a custom hosts file use the `InitHostsConfig` method to get a custom HostsConfig object to pass to the `Init()` method
+To load a custom hosts file use the `NewHostsConfig` method to get a custom HostsConfig object to pass to the `Init()` method

 Note: This code doesn't handle errors for readability purposes, but you SHOULD!